kfitz/presentations-old/reclaim.md

 > “It’s the story of the hubris of good intentions, a missionary spirit, and an ideology that sees computer code as the universal solvent for all human problems.”
 (Vaidhyanathan 3)

 Note: Siva Vaidhyanathan has described the history of Facebook by saying that "It's the story of the hubris of good intentions, a missionary spirit, and an ideology that sees computer code as the universal solvent for all human problems."
-That ideology assumes, among other things, that "society" can be represented coherently through the network graph of a highly individuated self and its accumulated connections -- it's nodes and edges and that's about it.
-The failure to understand sociality as about human relationships and the complex, contingent ways that individuals with different histories, cultures, languages, and experiences build relationships through ongoing conversation and endless negotiation results in, at best, a deeply impoverished network.
+That ideology assumes, among other things, that "society" can be represented coherently through the network graph of a highly individuated self and its accumulated connections -- that society is nodes and edges and that's about it.
+Fred Turner’s *From Counterculture to Cyberculture* is pretty instructive on the ideological connections between the alternative communities of the ‘60s and the libertarian ethos of Silicon Valley, each of which focuses on freedom as something possessed by the sovereign individual.
+This understanding of freedom as negative liberty (freedom from regulation) rather than positive liberty (freedom to live fully) is a deep failure to reckon with the complexities of sociality.
+Real sociality is about human relationships and the contingent ways that individuals with different histories, cultures, languages, and experiences build a sense of mutual responsibility through ongoing conversation and endless negotiation – that failure results in, at best, a deeply impoverished network.

 > “the subjugation of the social to the technical“ (Eve, forthcoming)

-Note: Martin Eve, in a forthcoming project that I was lucky enough to get a sneak preview of, thinks about this mode of platformization -- particularly with respect to the governance processes constructed through the blockchain and epitomized in the cryptocurrencies it supports -- as "the subjugation of the social to the technical."
-These technologies in fact represent the desire to eliminate the contingencies and complexities of the social and replace them wholesale with the technical.
+Note: The Silicon Valley dream is a deeply libertarian landscape, one built on platforms that elevate the sovereign individual who can stand tall, without obligation.
+Martin Eve, in a forthcoming project that I was lucky enough to get a sneak preview of, thinks about this mode of platformization -- particularly with respect to the governance processes constructed through the blockchain and epitomized in the cryptocurrencies it supports -- as "the subjugation of the social to the technical."
+These technologies in fact represent the desire to eliminate the contingencies and complexities of the social and replace them wholesale with a form of technicality that can be individually optimized.
 This desire and the degree to which it has manifested in our social media platforms is what leads me to argue that

 # social media has never been social